-Any non-serious adverse events (AEs), all therapies/procedures to treat the AEs, and the outcome of the AEs must be reported on the Non-Serious Adverse Event Report Form and transmitted to the MAH within five business days (see Non-Serious Adverse Event Report Form for contact information).
+Any non-serious adverse events (AEs), all therapies/procedures to treat the non-serious AEs, and the outcome of the non-serious AEs must be reported in the Electronic Data Capture (EDC) system and transmitted to the MAH within seven business days from the site becoming aware of the non-serious AE.
+If the EDC system is out of order for more than seven days, the non-serious AEs must be reported on a paper Non-Serious Adverse Event Report Form (see Non-Serious Adverse Event Report Form for contact information).